 Banks have reason to be concerned.
 The Fed has allowed some banks to exceed the recommended level in certain cases.
-The Fed only oversees foreign banks, Goldman Sachs, and Morgan Stanley.
-The Office of the Comptroller of the Currency oversees national banks.
-That includes Bank of America, Citigroup, JP Morgan Chase and Wells Fargo.
+The Fed has a far reach, overseeing bank holding companies, state member banks, nonbank financial companies, and foreign banks operating in the U.S., to name a few.
+The Office of the Comptroller of the Currency oversees banks chartered under the National Bank Act and federal savings associations under the Home Owners' Loan Act.

 The Looming LBO Threat

 Too many banks have ignored the regulations.
-As a result, an alarming 40 percent of U.S. private equity deals exceeded the recommended debt levels.
+As a result, an alarming 40% of U.S. private equity deals exceeded the recommended debt levels.
 That's the highest since the 2008 financial crisis.
-In 2007, 52 percent of loans were above the recommended levels.
+In 2007, 52% of loans were above the recommended levels.

 Regulators are concerned that, if there is any kind of a downturn, banks will once again be stuck with too much bad debt on their books.
 Only this time it will be junk bonds instead of subprime mortgages.

+Warning signs first appeared in 2014.
 In April 2014, the largest LBO in history became the eighth largest bankruptcy ever.
-Energy Future Holdings was destroyed by the $43 billion debt it was saddled to pay for its buyout.
-The three who brokered the deal, KKR, TPG and Goldman Sachs bought the company for $31.8 billion in 2007 and took on $13 billion in debt the company already had.
+Energy Future Holdings was destroyed by the $45 billion debt it was saddled to pay for its buyout.
+The three who brokered the deal, KKR, TPG and Goldman Sachs bought the company for $32 billion in 2007 and took on $13 billion in debt the company already had.

 The company they bought, TXU Corp, was a Texas utility with strong cash flow.
 The dealmakers didn't realize that energy prices were about to drop thanks to discoveries of shale oil and gas.
 They paid top dollar to shareholders to take the company private, thinking that gas prices would rise instead.
-The company lost 400,000 customers, since Texas utilities were deregulated.
-The other creditors have had to agree to forgive a whopping $23 billion in debt, in addition to the $8 billion the dealmakers put up.
+The company lost customers, since Texas utilities were deregulated.

 LBOs Hurt Job Growth and Economic Growth